alberto-f/alberto-f.github.io/_posts/2016-07-23-Jekyll-project.markdown

 ---
 layout: post
-title:  "Jekyll tracker"
+title:  "Jekyll site"
 date:   2016-07-23 08:51:20 +0300
-categories: jekyll frontend
+categories: Jekyll frontend
 ---

-# Github page for tracking projects
 Tracking the progress I do in my pet projects using Jekyll platform.

 My name is Alberto Fernandez Reyes and this is my [Github page][github-page].